 they missed two pubs in Richmond Town!

 For those not in the know, the Ring (referred to in the obituaries above and, occasionally, elsewhere) is a regular drinking jaunt, usually somewhere in the metropolis, which takes place once a month on a Saturday.
-Membership is by invitation only and participants usually acquire an epithet other than their real name.
+Membership is by invitation only and participants invariably acquire an epithet other than their real name.